 The Natural Resources Agency considered reasonable alternatives to the proposed action and determined that no reasonable alternative would be more effective in carrying out the purpose for which the action is proposed or would be as effective as, and less burdensome to affected private persons than, the proposed action.
 This conclusion is based on the Natural Resources Agency's determination that the proposed action is necessary to update the CEQA Guidelines to be consistent with Sections 21108 and 21152 of the Public Resources Code, and the proposed action adds no new substantive requirements per se.
 Rather, additional information regarding the project applicant must be included in the forms filed by public agencies.
-The Natural Resources Agency rejected the no action alternative because it would not achieve the objectives of the proposed revisions.
-There are no alternatives available that would lessen any adverse impacts on small businesses as the change is a clarifying change only.
+The Natural Resources of the proposed revisions.
+There are no alternative available that would lessen any adverse impacts on small businesses as the change is a clarifying change only.